uma-email/poc/README.md

 # Correlated Authorization

-Correlated Authorization (CAZ) is a dual-authority authorization protocol built on top of [User-Managed Access (UMA)][1] and [OAuth2][2] protocols that allows users (resource owners) to delegate access to other users (requesting parties) across security boundaries.
+Correlated Authorization (CAZ) is a dual-authority authorization protocol built on top of [User-Managed Access (UMA)][1] and [OAuth2][2] protocols that allows users (resource owners) to delegate access to other users (requesting parties) across security domain boundaries.
 The requesting party is responsible for creating the request, while the resource owner approves this request either when it is online or by creating a policy.
 The resource owner and the requesting party belong to different security domains administered by the respective authorities.
 This concept uses a permission ticket issued by the resource owner's authorization server as a correlation handle that binds the requesting party's claims to the authorization process.
 An email address is used as the unique requesting party identifier for cross-domain access control.

 ## Sequence diagrams